-Reviewed by extreme birder from eastern PA on Sunday, July 13, 2014
+Reviewed by Nan from MA on Wednesday, July 13, 2016

 The spigot system describes the way the pipe-like framing fits together with a spigot inserted into a bell or hub.
 One piece is expanded and / or another piece contracted so they fit one inside another.

 Answered on 9/12/2011 12:00:00 AM by Anonymous from None